About the Test

 - Damage to the bone marrow

-Having too many platelets is called thrombocytosis, and it is associated with a higher risk of cardiovascular complications from blood clots.
-Abnormally high platelet counts may be caused by several conditions including:
+Having too many PLT is called thrombocytosis, and it is associated with a higher risk of cardiovascular complications from blood clots.
+Abnormally high PLT counts may be caused by several conditions including:

 - Iron deficiency